 The bill passed the Senate in a bipartisan 26-10 vote following a respectful and at times somber six-hour debate Wednesday evening.
 The House of Representatives then debated the bill and was expected to vote later in the night.
 Democratic Gov. Dannel P. Malloy has said he would sign it into law.

 The legislation adds more than 100 firearms to the state's assault weapons ban and creates what officials have called the nation's first dangerous weapon offender registry as well as eligibility rules for buying ammunition.
-Some parts of the bill would take effect immediately after Malloy's signature, including background checks for all firearms sales.

 "There are pieces that are stronger in other states, but, in totality, this will be the strongest gun legislation passed in the United States," Betty Gallo, a lobbyist for Connecticut Against Gun Violence, said of the Connecticut bill.